activecm/BeaKer/README.md

 ### BeaKer Agent System Requirements
 * Operating System: Windows x86-64 bit OS
 * Powershell Version: 3+
+* Installed WinLogBeats version must be <= the Elasticsearch version installed on the BeaKer server, but at least the minimum supported wire version for the Elasticsearch version
+  * E.g. Elasticsearch v8.6.2 supports WinLogBeats 7.17.0 through 8.6.2

 ### Automated Install: BeaKer Server

 Download the [latest release](https://github.com/activecm/BeaKer/releases/latest) tar file, extract it, and inside the `BeaKer` directory, run `./install_beaker.sh` on the Linux machine that will aggregate your Sysmon data and host Kibana.

+** Note that existing BeaKer installations must be upgraded to v7.17 before they can be upgraded to v8.x.
+The automated installer

 The automated installer will:
   - Install Docker and Docker-Compose